telerik/ajax-docs/controls/fileexplorer/troubleshooting/restricted-symbols.md

 ![fileexplorer-restricted-symbols-1](images/fileexplorer-restricted-symbols-1.png)

-This error is not caused by **RadFileExplorer's** limitation, but indicates that the publishing was cancelled due to the ASP.NETvalidators detecting a dangerous input in the request path.
+This error is not caused by **RadFileExplorer's** limitation, but indicates that the publishing was cancelled due to the ASP.NET validators detecting a dangerous input in the request path.
 This information concerns the following characters: **<,>,*,%,&,:,\**.
-You can predefine the set of the restricted symbols by both setting `ValidateRequest="false"` to the declaration of the page,containing the Editor and adding the [requestPathInvalidCharacters](https://msdn.microsoft.com/en-us/library/system.web.configuration.httpruntimesection.requestpathinvalidcharacters.aspx) in the `<httpRuntime>` section of the *web.config*:
+You can predefine the set of the restricted symbols by both setting `ValidateRequest="false"` to the declaration of the page, containing FileExplorer and adding the [requestPathInvalidCharacters](https://msdn.microsoft.com/en-us/library/system.web.configuration.httpruntimesection.requestpathinvalidcharacters.aspx) in the `<httpRuntime>` section of the *web.config*:

 ````XML
 <system.web>